Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I am always surprised at the range of clothing options at our local thrift stores.
 There are rows and rows of almost any type of women's clothing you might be looking for; fancy dresses, fitness clothes, sleepware, etc. You can also find shoes, designer bags, belts and other accessories which might have been purchased full price only last year.
 Sometimes items still have the original price tag from the original store.
 There are also men's and children's clothing but the selection is often much less.
 A good tip is to wear something like a tank top and yoga pants, so you can try on items rather than having to wait for a dressing room.

 Occasionally, I will go to a discount department store like Nordstrom Rack or Marshall's, or pick something up that catches my eye at Costco or Fred Meyer.
 I still try to make sure it is a deal and something that is filling a need, knowing I have a bulging closet back at home.
 I also look through clearance bins and use coupons when possible.

 The most important tip I have found about regular store shopping is to immediately return items that you don't love and to take advantage of the return/exchange policy.
 Recently, I took two bras back to Victoria's Secret, because the underwires came out.
 They exchanged them for store credit, enough to buy me a needed new replacement bra.
 My sister was able to exchange her expensive Columbia sportswear jacket for a new one, because of uneven wearing on the sleeves.
 We are happy and the stores are also happy because we will continue to confidently buy their products.

 The dress in the above picture was only a couple of dollars at the thrift store.
 I have received compliments every time I wear it.
 Happy Wise Shopping!

 Smart shopper!
 I do this as well.
 People who wear small sizes do well since a lot of clothing is donated because the original owner gained weight.
-You look great in that outfit.

 Your momma would be proud!